What is asthma?

 Asthma is a chronic condition affecting the airways and causing difficulty in breathing.
 Most people can manage their condition well.
-But there are times when they may experience the “asthma attack”, an episode of asthma where symptoms suddenly get worse.
+But sometimes, they may experience an “asthma attack”, an episode of asthma where symptoms suddenly get worse.

-See a GP right away if you suspect you have asthma.
-Immediately seek emergency medical treatment if you experience a bout of an asthma attack.
+See a doctor right away if you suspect you have asthma.
+Immediately seek emergency medical treatment if you experience an asthma attack.

 Asthma symptoms include the following: